standardgalactic/third-brain/2 Areas/Personal Finance/Why do investors sell at the bottom of a bear market.md

-# Why do investors sell at the bottom of a bear market?
 To get why investors sell out at the bottom of a bear market you don’t need to study the math of expected future returns; you need to think about the agony of looking at your family and wondering if your investments are imperiling their future.

 ## Sources